gregswindle/HTTPCookieMessageHandler/README.md

 ## Installation

+> The best way to install `HTTPCookieMessageHandler` is with CocoaPods.
+Read [Getting Started](https://guides.cocoapods.org/using/getting-started.html#getting-started) on the CocoaPods site, if you don't have `cocoapods` installed, already.

 `HTTPCookieMessageHandler` is not (yet) available through [CocoaPods](http://cocoapods.org).
 To install it, you'll need an SSH account on Verizon OneStash.
 If you do, simply add the following line to your Podfile: